| AS QUICK AS CAN BE based on

 "No, thanks, but I'm grateful for the considerate treatment."

 She watched as Brown leaned against the wall and rubbed the back of his neck.
-Not far away on an easel, in a rather bad but sizable oil, Koa Youngblood smiled." |
+Not far away on an easel awash in a poor but sizable oil painting Koa Youngblood smiled at the proceedings. |

-| Top of Page ~ Bottom of Page | Slides and Directory |
+Top of Page ~ Bottom of Page | Slides and Directory |

-| Alicia Russell's mascara had run.
-Her bristly black wig had slipped, exposing a pale patch of skin over her left ear.
+Alicia Russell's mascara had run.
+Her bristly black wig had slipped, exposing a patch of skin over her left ear.
 Waving her cigarette holder, she resembled an aggressive concentration camp escapee.
 "Listen, sugar," she said, "this lady wants to go home!"

 "And is this what Miss Youngblood did?
 Do you know if she stayed in her room?""Well, she didn't come in mine."

-"That's not quite an answer, Ms Russell."
+"That's not quite an answer, Miss Russell."

 "I don't know the answer, sugar, and it's Alicia."